NVIDIA/nvbench/docs/cli_help.md

   * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

-* `--discard-on-throttle`
-  * Discard measurements if the GPU is throttled.
-  * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

 * `--throttle-threshold <value>`
   * Set the GPU throttle threshold as percentage of the peak clock rate.
   * Default is 75%.